sguox002/leetcode/leetcode-all.md

 - in some cases to save space, we need to store previous row and previous column.
 - in some cases we need only keep the previous whole n elements.

+<<-1074	Number of Submatrices That Sum to Target    		60.9%	Hard
+kadane: get the sum row by row and convert to 1d subarray sum to matrix using hashmap. strictly it is not dp instead it is hashmap.
+->>

 <<-1139	Largest 1-Bordered Square    		48.1%	Medium
 similarly use dp to record the horizontal and vertical length of 1s at each position. first goes from top left to bottom right. then we from bottom right to top left, check each position [i,j] with a side length [1 to min(h[i,j],v[i,j]] and check its top point and left point